stephenbnicar/BeaData.jl/README.md

 the table data in the remaining columns.
 Data columns are named for the corresponding line numbers of the NIPA table.

-Once a table has bee retrieved, the function
+Once a table has been retrieved, the function
 ```julia
     table_metadata_tex(bnt::BeaNipaTable)
 ```